JHartzer/beautiful-jekyll/_posts/2020-11-02-metric-system.md

 There is a cost to maintaining different standards for SI and customary units.
 Machinists need capabilities for two types of threads, which each have multiple thread specifications.

 To add to the frustration, we actually use SI units every day.
 Not even in the cheeky "seconds are SI units" way.
 By definition, every inch, milk, gallon, and pound that is ever measured, is actually measured in reference to the corresponding SI unit.
-Ever since the International Yand and Pound Agreement of July 1, 1959, customary units have been definitionally calculated from a standard in the metric system.
+Ever since the International Yard and Pound Agreement of July 1, 1959, customary units have been, by definition, calculated from a standard in the metric system.
 Where scientists have been able to define SI units in terms of physical phenomena and first principles, there don't seem to be any that work in customary units to have done the same.
 So not only should we switch to the metric system, but it is actually foundational to the system we are already using.

 # Sources: